All Credit Cards

 The American Express Aeroplan Card is a strong mid-tier option for Canadians who want to earn Aeroplan points with better Air Canada and dining earn rates than the Visa-based alternatives — all at a competitive $120/year.
 The free checked bag benefit alone justifies the fee for most Air Canada flyers, and the primary car rental CDW adds meaningful value for anyone who rents vehicles.

-The 40,000-point welcome offer is solid if not spectacular — watch for elevated promotions if you can wait.
+The 45,000-point welcome offer is solid if not spectacular — watch for elevated promotions if you can wait.
 For cardholders who fly Air Canada occasionally, dine out regularly, and want a simple way to accumulate Aeroplan points without paying $599 for the Reserve, this card hits the right balance of cost and value.

-Last updated: March 11, 2026
+Last updated: April 16, 2026